 We feel we need to keep justifying the price because, in our humble opinion, it is a tad over-priced to be a clear bang for the buck winner.
-Don’t get us wrong, what you get for your dollar is top notch,. and DJI continually adds new value to their machines.
+Don’t get us wrong, what you get for your dollar is top notch and DJI continually adds new value to their machines.
 Spark is a smart drone purchase, and my thought is that for a twenty percent price cut it could be a runaway success.

-Fly by mobile or by remote control
+Fly by mobile device or by remote control

 Perhaps the most impressive feature of the DJI Spark is the versatility in control options.
 From the top down you can fly by remote control, fly by mobile device or even fly by hand gestures alone.
 We’ll talk about playing Jedi later.
 The option to fly by mobile or remote make Spark a potential travel companion for nearly anyone, no matter where they are headed.

-The remote offers the best and most capable flight controls, us that in conjunction with your mobile device for the full feature set.
+The remote offers the best and most capable flight controls, use that in conjunction with your mobile device for the full feature set.
 If you leave the remote at home, your phone will put the drone into the air to a limited range, and with less responsive controls, but it’s one less thing you have to carry.